Jerry-F-1/ha-gtfs-rt-irl/README.md

 # Home Assistant Custom Sensor for GTFS Realtime Ireland
 This project builds on the work of Zacs https://github.com/zacs/ha-gtfs-rt, the existing GTFS Integration in home assistant https://www.home-assistant.io/integrations/gtfs/ and others to provide a custom transport sensor for GTFS realtime in Ireland.
-This sensor consumes the GTFS realtime feed at "https://gtfsr.transportforireland.ie/v1" The sensor also requires a download of the static schedule zip file which the sensor will automatically load into a sqllite database.
+This sensor consumes the GTFS realtime feed at "https://gtfsr.transportforireland.ie/v1" The sensor also requires a download of the static schedule zip file which the sensor will automatically load into a SQLite database.
-Further details are at the Irish Transport Authority website https://developer.nationaltransport.ie/api-details#api=gtfsr&operation=gtfsr
+Further details are at the Irish National Transport Authority website https://developer.nationaltransport.ie/api-details#api=gtfsr&operation=gtfsr

 # Setup and Installation

+Before starting the installation you will need to install 2 python modules:
+* gtfs-realtime-bindings==0.0.7
+* protobuf==3.20.1

 1. Subscribe to the API on the Transport Authoirty's web page to obtain the API Token/Key which you will need to access the realtime data.
 This is free and takes about 15 mins.
 2. Download the static schedule data zip file provided on the same page.
 It's called "GTFS info for use in conjunction with GTFS-R API"